 HTML5, the successor of Flash, has improved upon its predecessor’s flaws – the lack of support for mobile devices, for example.
-However, moving your Flash-based learning ecosystem to HTML5-based e-learning involves a significant budget, and more importantly demands careful planning.
+However, migrating your Flash-based learning ecosystem to HTML5 involves a significant budget, and more importantly demands careful planning.

 Before you go ahead with the migration, you need to be certain of the approach you have chosen.
 In this blog, I will offer you a handy checklist to help you when planning for a Flash to HTML5 migration.

 1. List all the courses you want to convert/migrate

 The first step – and the most important one – you must follow is, recognizing the various Flash-based courses that you want to convert to HTML5.
 This is especially vital if you are planning for a pilot approach where you want to convert a few courses and see how your learning audience is going to respond to it.
 It is ok to test the waters before you convert all the courses.